 Day 7 & 8: Cruising around Ha Long Bay for two days and two mornings speeding across Vietnam in a pimped out transit van.

 Day 9: Taking a breather from our manic travels whilst enjoying a cocktail on top of a helipad above Kuala Lumpur.
 Getting a feel of Colonial Kuala Lumpur by staying at the Majestic Hotel, KL.

 Day 10: Enjoying the diverse and multicultural side of Kuala Lumpur by eating as much as we can during our food tour of Malaysia’s capital.

 Day 11: Riding the choppy waves of the Balinese Sea to get to the sunset paradise that is Gili Trawangan: an island that is cross between Ibiza and the Isle of Man… but in a good way.

 Day 12: Partaking in a fire blessing: A Balinese ritual giving offerings and thanks to the fire good.

 Day 13: Having a “pool party” at the famous jungle fish beach party… except it’s not on a beach but in a jungle.

 Day 14: The bucket list day: Hike up a volcano at night to see sunrise, get a wash in a hot spring, go to a coffee plantation where they make coffee from jungle cat poo, drink some coffee, feel weird, go to a water temple for a water blessing, frolic on some rice terraces, go home and collapse.

-Day 15: Get a sneak peak at one of Bali’s newest and most exciting hotels.
+Day 15: Staying in a jungle paradise with Komaneka and getting a sneak peak at one of Bali’s newest and most exciting hotels.